bradwbradw/static-sites/README.md

 ## scramples

+- when setting keyboard shortcut using shift, remove the shortcut that was already there
 - set USE_AUDIO_WORKLETS=true, and restore dummy audioWorkletNode (was creating click sounds in middle of sample playback)
 - find closest zero-crossing for each sample
 - add preference settings, keboard shortcuts to locally saved